cscorley/dissertation/chapters/3_method/1_approach.md

 #### Combining and Configuring Changeset-based Topic Models {#sec:combo-approach}

-![Combining changeset-based feature location and developer identifiation
+![Combining changeset-based feature location and developer identification
 \label{fig:changeset-combo}](figures/changeset-combo.pdf)

 The changeset topic modeling approach requires three types of document
-extraction: one for the snapshot of the state of source code at a commit of interest, such as a tagged release; one for the every changeset in the source code history leading up to that commit; and a developer profile of all lines each individual developer changed in their changesets.
+extraction: one for the snapshot of the state of source code at a commit of interest, such as a tagged release; one for every changeset in the source code history leading up to that commit; and a developer profile of all lines each individual developer changed in their changesets.
 The left side of Figure
 \ref{fig:changeset-combo} illustrates the tri-document extraction approach.

-The document extraction process for snapshot and changesets corpora remain the same as covered in Section \ref{sec:flt-approach}.
+The document extraction process for snapshot and changeset corpora remain the same as covered in Section \ref{sec:flt-approach}.
 The document extraction process for the corpus of developer profiles remains the same as covered in Section \ref{sec:dit-approach}.

 The right side of Figure \ref{fig:changeset-combo} illustrates the retrieval process.
-For brevity, the queries and ranking do not appear in the diagram as they remain the same as described for each search engine in their respective sections, Sections \ref{sec:flt-approach} and \ref{sec:dit-approach}.
+For brevity, the queries and ranking do not appear in the diagram, as they remain the same as described for each search engine in their respective sections, Sections \ref{sec:flt-approach} and \ref{sec:dit-approach}.
 We train a topic model on the changeset corpus and construct search engines for each